nixworks/public/news/2009/01/19/index.md

 ##### Australia
 ### [ Australian author Harry Nicolaides is jailed for three years in Thailand for insulting the ruling Chakri Dynasty. ](/news/2009/01/19/australian-author-harry-nicolaides-is-jailed-for-three-years-in-thailand-for-insulting-the-ruling-chakri-dynasty.md)
-_Context: Thailand, Chakri Dynasty, insulting, Australia, Harry Nicolaides_
+_Context: Chakri Dynasty, Thailand, Australia, insulting, Harry Nicolaides_

 ##### Palestinians
 ### [ Palestinians unearth 23 bodies from the rubble in Zeitoun after the declaration of a ceasefire in their conflict with Israel. ](/news/2009/01/19/palestinians-unearth-23-bodies-from-the-rubble-in-zeitoun-after-the-declaration-of-a-ceasefire-in-their-conflict-with-israel.md)
-_Context: Zeitoun, ceasefire, Palestinians, Israel, fire_
+_Context: Zeitoun, fire, ceasefire, Palestinians, Israel_

 ##### 2009 Australian Open
 ### [ The 2009 Australian Open tennis competition begins in Melbourne. ](/news/2009/01/19/the-2009-australian-open-tennis-competition-begins-in-melbourne.md)